 6. Covid Creativity Exhibition

 The Team agreed that there should be a few prompts to Ufford residents to contribute to the virtual exhibition.
 We are lacking entries on home-schooling for instance.
-It was suggested that we write to all groups in the village but Jeremy cautioned us when contacting friends and groups not to share details (ie each others’ phone numbers and email addresses).
+It was suggested that we write to all groups in the village but Jeremy cautioned us when contacting friends and groups not to share details (ie each others’ phone numbers and email addresses) because of GPDR requirements.

 Jeremy has summarised this explicitly in his email dated 15/01/2021 which supersedes this meeting on our data privacy policy. (see Agenda item 8).
 I quote directly from his email :